 - To Be a Master: But there's a purpose behind it—you're also saving Taro and Zoe's home.

-- Tortured Abomination: The Boss Rush leading up to the final boss is a gauntlet of false "kings," all created to be the Doodle King yet failed in some way.
+- Tortured Monster: The Boss Rush leading up to the final boss is a gauntlet of false "kings," all created to be the Doodle King yet failed in some way.
 They're clearly not happy with their lot in life.

 - The Unfought: You never do get to square off against Kiba.
-But that's because too smart to solve problems through Doodles.
+But that's because he's too smart to solve problems through Doodles.

 - Unusable Enemy Equipment: The Boss Rush near the end of the game contains several unusable Doodles.
 In addition to being too large and having HP and MP too high, they have several unique (and deadly) skills at their disposal.